dmcg/book/manuscript/Chapter_05_v1_1.md

 ie - let the normal block-comment-end end our prose blocks?
 Unless you have a need to overlap code and prose comments that should be fine, and it would be backward compatible with the current functionality."

-"If you could do that it would be great.
+Author - "If you could do that it would be great.
 How long do you think it would take?"

-"Hmmm, 20 minutes if it works out like I think it should, otherwise all day"
+Developer - "Hmmm, 20 minutes if it works out like I think it should, otherwise all day"

-"Well it will almost certainly save me 20 minutes over the course of the book.
+Author - "Well it will almost certainly save me 20 minutes over the course of the book.
 I think that we should do it if it's done in that time, otherwise stop and we'll drop the feature."

 ### Unindent Source

-"When Kotlin is rendered into code blocks it keeps whatever level of indentation it had in the source.
+Author - "When Kotlin is rendered into code blocks it keeps whatever level of indentation it had in the source.
 This often results in lines being wrapped in the PDF, which is less than ideal, and will be even worse on phone screens.
 Can we fix that?"

-"Shouldn't be a problem - I can just remove the first line's indent from all lines.
+Developer - "Shouldn't be a problem - I can just remove the first line's indent from all lines.
 Or the minimum indent from all lines.
 Which would you like?"

-"I don't know - which would be quicker to try?"
+Author - "I don't know - which would be quicker to try?"

-"Well it's easier to find the first line's indent, but there really isn't much in it.
+Developer - "Well it's easier to find the first line's indent, but there really isn't much in it.
 Let me do that for now, and you can let me know whether you need a better job done.
 Maybe an hour's work, as I have some test cases to update."

 ### Better Code Block Inclusion

-"I keep on having to jump through Markdown hoops because the `//#include` directive isn't processed in prose blocks, but I can't use Markdown code block markers in Kotlin code."
+Author - "I keep on having to jump through Markdown hoops because the `//#include` directive isn't processed in prose blocks, but I can't use Markdown code block markers in Kotlin code."

-"Hmmm, I could work out how to process those directives in prose blocks, or give you a special code for including code block markers at the Kotlin level.
+Developer - "Hmmm, I could work out how to process those directives in prose blocks, or give you a special code for including code block markers at the Kotlin level.
 Maybe a general purpose directive

 ~~~Kotlin
 //#literal ---